A reading from the gospel of Matthew 13:24-30

 Good News: The wheat is harvested but the weeds are uprooted and burn.

 Any farmer can easily relate to our reading today.
 In his farm, he plants good seeds but he also expects that in a short while, weeds will grow together with his plants.

 There are wheat seeds and there are weeds.
 What happens to them is almost expected but is not a certainty.
 The good seeds can be crowded out by the weeds.
 If we don’t take care of the good seeds, they may grow and bear fruits but the fruits are not good enough for consumption or for sale.
 On the other hand, the unwanted weeds are not planted by the farmer.
 They just come from nowhere but their effect on the plant is great.
 They may even make the farmer go bankrupt.

 Although the parable is about the Kingdom of God, we can apply it in our human world where some people can be the wheat and others the weeds.
 The “wheat” strives to grow and become successful.
 They become assets in their respective communities.
 One the other hand, the “weeds” try their best to stop the wheat from growing.
 Later, the wheat receive awards but the weeds populate our prisons.

-In our individual lives, our thoughts, words, and actions may be “wheat seeds” or “weeds”.
-They either make us happy or sad.
-They will either help us become successful or hinder us from reaching our potential.
-In the end, they will either bring us to the Kingdom or send us to eternal damnation.
+In our individual lives, our thoughts, words, and actions may either be “wheat seeds” or “weeds”.
+The wheat seeds make us happy and the weeds make us sad.
+The former will help us become successful while the latter hinders us from reaching our potentials.
+In the end, the former will bring us to the Kingdom but if we have cultivated the weeds instead, we will be sent to eternal damnation.